 Discussion

+In the main result, our study showed how different the implementation of telemedical support in the context of an anaesthesia consultation is across Europe and that there is widespread uncertainty about the legal framework.
+Also, interesting differences could be found when looking at the background of the different gross domestic products in relation to the answers.

 The use of telemedical support in the field of medicine has been available for years, but has so far only been used with restraint [9].
 The objective advantages, such as cost savings, reduction of waiting times for patients, avoidance of unnecessary travel and thus more timely care, especially in rural areas, are obvious.
 In addition, since the beginning of the Covid-19 pandemic, there has been an increasing desire for social distancing, especially for patients with pre-existing conditions who are more at risk from the virus.

 In contrast to this, the legal situation in many countries of the European Union is such that purely remote information for medical interventions is at least questionable.
 While this may be legally compliant in simple cases, in the event of a lawsuit the doctor must prove that the patient was informed just as well and comprehensively as in a face-to-face conversation despite the exclusive use of telemedicine.Quelle?